-The school's Behaviour Management Policy applies in full on all school trips.
+The school's Behaviour Policy applies in full on all school trips.
+A copy of this policy can be found on the school website.

-Water 'margin' activities
+'Water Margins' activities

-Where pupils might participate in learning activities near or in water, such as a walk along a riverbank or seashore, collecting samples in ponds or streams, or paddling or walking in gentle, shallow water, then the guidance contained in the DfES 'Group Safety at Water Margins' is relevant.
+Where pupils might participate in learning activities near or in water, such as a walk along a riverbank or seashore, collecting samples in ponds or streams, or paddling or walking in gentle, shallow water, then the guidance contained in the OEAP's 'Group Safety at Water Margins' is relevant.
 All staff, including parent helpers, should be provided with a copy of this guidance prior to the visit.
-A copy of this guidance is kept on the school server.
+A latest edition of this guidance can be found on the OEAP's website.